-CDBG assisted community facility projects must be reviewed by a licensed professional engineer or architect.
-The review will consist of a preliminary engineering report sufficient in scope to analyze the need, determine the most appropriate solution alternatives, provide estimated construction and non-construction costs and recommend the required level of funds for operation and maintenance of the facility, if applicable.
-Failure to submit the required preliminary engineering report is a threshold item.
-An engineer/architect must be hired for any commercial building demolition.

-The preliminary engineering report/architectural reports must be uploaded directly to the online application.
+CDBG-assisted projects must be reviewed by a licensed professional engineer, as appropriate.
+The review will consist of a preliminary engineering report sufficient in scope to analyze the need, determine the most appropriate solution alternatives, provide estimated construction and non-construction costs, and recommend the required level of funds for operation and maintenance of the facility, if applicable.
+Failure to submit the required preliminary report is a threshold item.
+The preliminary engineering report/architectural reports must be uploaded directly to the RFP Portal.

-At a minimum, the following must be addressed in the preliminary engineering/architectural report:
+At a minimum, the following must be addressed in the preliminary engineering report/ architectural report:

 - 1. Name of the applicant or owner of the facility. - 2.
-Name, address, telephone number of the engineering/architectural company. - 3.
+Name, address, telephone number of the engineering company. - 3.
 Date of review. - 4.
 Description and documentation of the problem. - 5.
 Cause(s) of the problem, including the age of any existing publicly owned facility(ies). - 6.
 Discussion of the alternatives Several alternatives should be considered to determine feasibility and cost-effectiveness, with justification of the alternative selected.
-The alternatives must be listed. - 7.
+The alternatives must be listed.
+Financial alternatives must be included. - 7.
 Estimated construction and non-construction costs.
 Cost per square foot is not an acceptable architectural estimate.
 Costs must be broken out for the specific structure. - 8.
 If the scope of the report includes more activities than the proposed CDBG project, clearly identify the CDBG portion in narratives and cost estimates. - 9.
-Analysis of operation, maintenance and replacement budget. - 10.
+Analysis of operation, maintenance, and replacement budget. - 10.
 Land requirements Identify sites and easements required.
-Also specify whether these properties are currently owned, acquired, or leased.
-Must attach proof to receive credit. - 11.
-Asbestos must be addressed if you do a building renovation or demolition.
+Also specify whether these properties are currently owned, to be acquired or leased.
+Must attach proof to receive credit.